grew-nlp/grew_doc/content/pattern.md

  * `N -[^nsubj|obj]-> M`: the edge label is different from `nsubj` and `obj`
  * `N -[re".*subj"]-> M`: the edge follows the regular expression (see [here](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Str.html#VALregexp) for regular expressions accepted)

-Edges may also be named for future use (in commands or in clustering for instance) with an identifier:
+Edges may also be named for usage in commands (in Grew) or in clustering (in Grew-match) with an identifier:

  * `e: N -> M`